In a short-term lease (five years or less), if your weekly rent is $350 or less, the bond cannot be more than the equivalent of one month’s rent.

 A landlord or estate agent may charge a bond that is more than one month’s rent if:

-- tenancy agreement states that the property is the landlord’s principal residence and the landlord intends to resume living there at the end of the tenancy, or
+- the tenancy agreement states that the property is the landlord’s principal residence and the landlord intends to resume living there at the end of the tenancy, or

-- rent is more than $350 a week, or
+- weekly rent is more than $350 (short-term lease) or $760 (long-term lease), or

 - the landlord or estate agent gets an order from the Victorian Civil and Administrative Tribunal (VCAT) setting out the amount of an increased bond.